 Juicy, buttery and utterly delicious, this pie screams summer fruit and fun days.
 A layer of cherry filling, a golden brown crumb topping, and a bottom crust (we love our homemade Flaky Pie Crust recipe for this one) make this a great dessert that everyone loves.
 Though we are partial about fresh, sweet cherries, it can be made with frozen ones.

-I was very skeptical of baking pies during the Summer months because it implies turning on the oven, making homemade pie dough, and all of those tasks that I don't exactly thrive on during hot days.
+I was very skeptical of baking pies during the Summer as it implies turning on the oven, making homemade pie dough, and all those tasks that I don't exactly thrive on during hot days.

 - Homemade crust: if using our flaky pie dough recipe you'll also need shortening.
 Alternatively, use your favorite easy homemade pie crust recipe or a good quality store-bought one.